DealerDotCom/jasmine-cucumber/README.md

 Which has a clearer intent?
 Which is easier to jump into as a new user? *NOTE:* that I started doing this in traditional jasmine and switched to cucumber when I felt like the intent was getting lost and/or the comlexity warranted it (in this case it was mostly about intent).

+# Release Notes
+## v 1.0.3
+* fixed bug where synchronous tests using async function would cause bad state
+* fixed bug where missing step wouldn't cause scenario to fail if previous step was async

+## v 1.0.2
+* fixed bug causing the last step to be skipped

+## v 1.0.0
+* Added support for Jasmine 2.0 syntax.
+Breaking change, use v.0.2.0 for Jasmine 1.3 syntax.
+This is primarily to add support for async.

+## v 0.2.0
+Supports Jasmine 1.3
 # Roadmap
 * look closer at cucumber.js